neerajbaid/NBEmojiSearchView/README.md

 #### Animation

 The appearance and disappearance animations.
-Set these blocks with custom animations you'd like the `searchView` to execute.
+Set these blocks with custom animations you'd like the `emojiSearchView` to execute.

 If you choose to customize these the appear or disappear animation, you MUST call `appearAnimationDidFinish` or `disappearAnimationDidFinish` when the animation completes, respectively.
 ```smalltalk